Frank Nicklin: Opposition Leader

 The late 1950s saw increasing fear of communism in Australia, and increasing tensions between the Parliamentary Labor Party and the party's union-dominated Central Executive (QCE) in Queensland.
 These tensions boiled over in 1957, when the QCE pushed the Government to introduce three weeks' paid leave for public servants.
 Gair refused, and Nicklin backed him, arguing that the QCE was dominated by unaccountable left-wing trade union leaders with communist sympathies.

-On 24 April Gair was expelled from the ALP, and he and his supporters formed the Queensland Labor Party (QLP).
+On 24 April Gair was expelled from the ALP, and he and his supporters—including all of the cabinet except Deputy Premier Jack Duggan-formed the Queensland Labor Party (QLP).
 This body would later join the anti-communist Democratic Labor Party (DLP) which had arisen out of a split in the ALP in Victoria.
 Reduced to a minority government, Gair negotiated with Nicklin for support from the Country Party in Parliament.
-However, Nicklin broke them off at the suggestion of federal Country Party leader Arthur Fadden (himself a Queenslander), who believed that given the ructions in Labor, Nicklin had a good chance to become Premier himself.
+However, Nicklin broke off the talks at the suggestion of federal Country Party leader Arthur Fadden (himself a Queenslander), who believed that given the ructions in Labor, Nicklin had a good chance to become Premier himself.

 On 12 June 1957, Lieutenant Governor and Chief Justice of Queensland Alan Mansfield (Governor John Lavarack was indisposed) ordered Parliament to reassemble.
 Shortly after 10:30 pm that night, Treasurer Ted Walsh moved that supply be granted to the Gair QLP government.
-The remnants of the ALP, now led by Jack Duggan, crossed the floor and voted against the Government.
+The remnants of the ALP, now led by Duggan, crossed the floor and voted against the Government.
 Sensing his long-denied chance had come, Nicklin instructed the Coalition to block supply as well, bringing the Gair government down.
-It had been the shortest session of Parliament in Queensland's history.